Symposium Webpage Header (Symposium Dates)

 The Symposium will be held at the Stephen Riady Centre in University Town, National University of Singapore.

-The 7th CELC Symposium does not provide accommodations for Symposium attendees, but suggestions on where to stay can be found here.
+The 7th CELC Symposium provides suggestions on where to stay, which can be found here.

 Sponsorships